chenall/grub4dos/README_GRUB4DOS.txt

 	--install-partition=I	Install the boot record onto the boot area of partition number I of the specified hard drive or harddrive image DEVICE_OR_FILE.

+	--usb=I   		The USB2.0 driver is installed to the specified drive or hard disk image ( device or file ).

 DEVICE_OR_FILE:	Filename of the device or the image file.
 For DOS, a BIOS drive number(hex 0xHH or decimal DDD) can be used to access the drive.
 BIOS drive